SanjayMarreddi/Natural-Language-Processing/Basic_Chatbot_with_Python_&_Rasa/Notes.md

 - We actually give the logic in the "run function" of Class

-- Once the changes are made in "actions" file also, Then we first "train rasa"
+- Once the changes are made in "actions" file also, Then we first "rasa train"

 - Then we need to run the action server which chatbot uses to communicate with to perform these custom actions.